Featured

 Many VIPs, including Royal visits (e.g Duke of Edinburgh, Secretary of States etc) and allied VIPs have visited the station and been hosted in the Mess.
 Many social occasions, such as dining-in, sunset ceremonies, funeral wakes, marriages and other occasions have been held in the Mess over the years as a normal part of service life.
 The fabric of service life to build unbreakable bonds.

 Today the Mess continues to be home for those ready to provide Army operations in the extraordinary conditions the armed forces serve in.
+One wonders where will they live when the Mess is gone and the base still active?

 What part did the Officer’s Mess complex play in operations?